Religion in Sudan

+Between the fifth to twelve centuries, the medieval Christian kingdoms of Nubia controlled present-day Sudan and delayed the expansion of Islam through a peace and trade treaty, known as the Baqt, with the ruling Muslim power in Cairo.
+Following the fall of the Christian kingdoms in the sixteenth century, Islam spread to Nubia peacefully when Muslim Kenzi preachers and merchants intermarried with Christian Danagla.
+In 1504, the native Funj Sultanate would be the first Muslim polity established in the region, attracting Sufi scholars and religious teachers from Egypt and the Hejaz.
+By the seventeenth century, western Sudan would come under the Islamic rule of the Sultanate of Darfur, another indigenous state.

+The religious composition of northern Sudan would gradually shift from Coptic Christianity and traditional religions to Islam, with numerous indigenous groups such as the Nubians, Beja, Nuba, Fur, and Zaghawa largely converting to Islam over time.
+In the 1800s, both the Funj and Darfur Sultanates would collapse in the wake of Turco-Egyptian invasions.
+The early nineteenth century also saw the immigration of many Egyptian Copts to the country, and despite initially facing tolerant treatment, were persecuted by the Mahdist State by the end of that century.
+A variety of Christian denominations would be introduced to the Nuba Mountains and southern Sudan during the colonial era.

+In 2020, the Sudanese transitional government signed an accord with the political and armed group Sudan People's Liberation Movement–North (SPLM–N), which officially separated religion and the state.

 Islam

 Sudan is mostly Maliki (baby blue).

 Up until 2010 (before the secession of South Sudan in 2011), the country was 80% Muslim; as of 2015, the proportion grew to 97%.

 Most Sudanese Muslims are adherents of the Sunni branch of Islam, with the vast majority following the Maliki school, although Shafi'i and Hanafi schools are also present.

 Sunni Islam in Sudan is not marked by a uniform body of belief and practice, however.
 Some Muslims opposed aspects of Sunni orthodoxy, and rites having a non-Islamic origin were widespread, being accepted as if they were integral to Islam, or sometimes being recognized as separate.
 A great majority of Muslims in Sudan adhere to Sufism or are heavily influenced by it, making Sudan one of the most tolerant Muslim majority countries in the world.